 What do Melling Manor, Shrubbery Farm and Grafton Farmhouse all have in common apart from they all completed?
 The ticket price for entry was just £2.
 In the past we've seen win a house competitions with ticket prices of £10, £25 and even £50.
 Some people assume selling 10,000 tickets at £50 will be easier than 250,000 at £2.
 Not always!
 In our view people are more willing to take a punt to win a property for the price of a cup of coffee.

 Offer them the chance to get free entries by sharing their link and it's great value for you too.
 Note that some payment systems will charge for entry so make sure you factor in those costs of your ticket price.
-Don't rely on Paypal as Paypal doesn't like it's service being used for raffles.
+Don't rely on Paypal as Paypal sometimes doesn't like it's service being used for raffles.
 Also don't be greedy!
 If your property is worth £200,000 don't expect to generate £1million in ticket sales.

 Once you've got things going it's not just a case of sitting back and waiting for all the tickets to sell.
 You're going to have to work hard in dealing with entrants, encouraging further sales, keeping people up to date, maanging social media and doing media stuff.
 People like to know tickets are selling so make announcements at various milestones.
 The more tickets that sell the bigger the cash prize alternative or the closer to the property being won.
 In our view the successful competitions are the ones which take advantage of the early weeks or media and user interest.

 As mentioned above you will incur costs during the competition.
 But how much?
 We compared Win A Mega Home and Maida Vale back in January 2019.
-The latter was one of the most transparent competitions to date.
+The latter was one of the most transparent competitions of the time.
 On our blog one site claimed to spend £500,000 on marketing costs whilst the other spent just under £10,000.
 It's also worth considering that most house raffles now include a charitable donation.
 Make sure your chosen charity is OK being promoted on your site and being associated with a win a house competition.

 Running a house raffle requires you to be transparent.
 Transparency is key!
 The examples above of Win A Mega Home and Maida Vale are the chalk and cheese of transparency.
 We guess some of that £500,000 was wasted on radio advertising that ASA wasn't impressed with but it's hard to understand how with that budget they only sold 30,000 tickets.
 It's no wonder it ended up as one of the most controversial competitions.
 In our option you must be clear with entrants, do everything above board and leave no stone unturned.